experientials/ziloo/Hardware/801-T-USB/801_T-USB_BOARD.md

 The T-USB daughterboard has three functions
 - Supply the system with power
 - Provide data signals in the system over two USB-C connectors
-- Manage autonomous system functions and waking state
+- Manage autonomous system functions and waking state with an attached MCU.

 The T-USB board exposes two vertical USB-C sockets and connects to the carrier board through two 50 pin B2B connectors.
 Two 45 pin debug connectors provides options to experiment with USB-C Alt. mode and connect a Stem MCU for Autonomous functions.